52.8 million Filipinos don't have bank accounts

 The survey defines adults as those 15 years old and above.

 The BSP’s 2017 Financial Inclusion Survey showed that the 15.8 million account owners represent 22.6% of the total adult population – a slight increase from the 22% in the first FIS survey in 2015.

-Twenty-one percent of non-account holders say they don’t see the need for it, while 18% can’t produce the documents required to open an account; 10% say the cost of high; 9 % don’t have knowledge about opening accounts; 8% are jobless; and 8% lack of awareness.
+Twenty-one percent of non-account holders say they don’t see the need for it, while 18% can’t produce the documents required to open an account; 10% say the cost of opening accounts is high; 9% don’t have knowledge about opening accounts; 8% are jobless; and 8% lack of awareness.

 Other findings of the 2017 FIS are:

 - Only 1.3% have electronic money (e-money) accounts

 - Filipino adults with savings increased to 48% in 2017 from 43% in 2015.